 No matter the circumstances that put you there, having to deal with a foreclosure is one of the most stressful situations anyone can imagine.
 The stress of losing a home is only compounded by the damage foreclosures do to your ability to get back on your feet after a financial setback.

 After the foreclosure is over with, the consequences continue in the form of poor credit and higher costs for everything from loans to insurance – and that’s assuming you can still qualify.

 Can a foreclosure be removed from your credit report?

 Yes, it is possible to have a foreclosure removed from your credit reports.
 The mistakes made by lenders have been well documented in foreclosure cases, with some banks even having to pay restitution to people whose foreclosures were mismanaged.

 Many errors have occurred in foreclosure cases, including the “rubber stamping” of foreclosure documents and lack of proper procedure.
-For reasons such as those, it may be possible to have your foreclosure removed from your credit report permanently.
+For reasons such as those, it may be possible to have your foreclosure permanently removed.

-Another common reason that foreclosures are removed from credit reports is a lack of available records.
+Another common reason to have them removed is a lack of available records.
 This most often occurs when the bank who owned the mortgage is no longer in business.

 In many instances, mortgages and foreclosures were sold from one bank to the next, leaving a snarl of paperwork that made it impossible for people to pay their mortgage bills on time.

 These sales also made it difficult for some banks to keep accurate records, and if the bank listed on your credit report is no longer in business, they will not be able to verify the foreclosure.
 Any information on your credit file that cannot be verified must be removed.